 We also understand that online shopping isn’t for everyone, so we do have other options for you to sell tickets off of our website while staying under the care of Quicket.
 Our vending system allows you to set up shop anywhere with internet access to sell tickets (at no cost to you), or you can purchase consignment tickets from us, or generate your own printed tickets from your event dashboard.
 These last two options come at a low cost; you can contact us for more details.

 These are just some of the queries we get from ticket buyers where you might have a hand in helping to answer before they’re asked.
 If you can, we recommend taking notes (whether mental or physical) on the queries you’re receiving from visitors and guests as well, and if you find patterns in queries that correspond to holes of information on your event page, simply add those details to your page!
-In the end it will relieve both you and your ticket buyers, allowing both you and your attendees to have as stress-free an experience as possible.
+In the end it will relieve both you and your ticket buyers, allowing both you and your attendees to have as much of a stress-free event as possible.
 And of course, it means that you can get to tweeting out more of that silly Gaston and his crazy adventures.